Background pattern

 • The active ingredient is gliclazide.
 Each tablet contains 30 mg of gliclazide, in a modified-release pharmaceutical form.

-Appearance of the product and contents of the package of Diamicron 30 mg
+Appearance and Packaging of Diamicron 30 mg

-Diamicron 30 mg is a modified-release white oval tablet, engraved on both faces, “DIA 30” on one face and on the other.
-The tablets are available in blisters packaged in boxes of 7, 10, 14, 20, 28, 30, 56, 60, 84, 90, 100, 100 (single-dose package), 112, 120, 180 or 500 tablets.
+Diamicron 30 mg is a modified-release oblong tablet, white in color, engraved on both sides, "DIA 30" on one side and on the other.
+The tablets are available in blisters packaged in boxes of 7, 10, 14, 20, 28, 30, 56, 60, 84, 90, 100, 100 (single-dose packaging), 112, 120, 180 or 500 tablets.

 Only some package sizes may be marketed.